sytraore/sytraore/README.md

 - Counting-App: Research project on how to teach preschoolers basics math with AI Voice Agents.
 - CodeKids: Research project on how to teach children coding in a simple and effective way.
 - VT CS Clubs: Personal project for computer science clubs at Virginia Tech.
+- GitFit: A platform for workout programming, nutrition tracking, and coach-client management. (private repository due to university honor code)

 ## 📚 Current Area of Interests
 - Backend or Full Stack Development.